openvpi/audio-slicer/README.md

 ## Performance

 This script contains an $O(n)$ main loop on the Python level, where $n$ refers to the count of audio samples.
 Besides this bottleneck, all heavy calculation is done by `numpy` and `scipy` on the C++ level.
-Thus, this script achieves an RTF (Real-Time Factor) about 0.05~0.10 on an Intel i7 8750H CPU.
-In addition, as the `Slicer` class is thread-safe, using multi-threading can further speed up the process.
+Thus, this script achieves an RTF (Real-Time Factor) about 0.02~0.10 on an Intel i7 8750H CPU.
+In addition, as the `Slicer` class is thread-safe, using multi-threading may further speed up the process.